-As accounting officer, the Headteacher has responsibility for reviewing the effectiveness of the system of internal control.
-During the year in question the review has been informed by:
+As Accounting Officer, the Headteacher has responsibility for reviewing the effectiveness of the system of internal control.
+During the period ended 31 August 2021 the review has been informed by:

-- the work of the external auditor;

-- the work of the resources committee

-- the work of the governing board

-- the financial management and governance self-assessment process;

-- the work of the senior leadership team within the Academy who have responsibility for the development and maintenance of the internal control framework.
+- the work of the TSO internal auditor - the work of the external auditors; - the financial management and governance self-assessment process; - the work of the executive managers within the Academy who have responsibility for the development and maintenance of the internal control framework.

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the ESFA Audit review and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Resources Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.